bearjaw/RBSRealmBrowser/README.md

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+This browser only works with Swift-only projects since Realm does not support mixed Objective-C and Swift projects.

 ```swift
 override func viewDidLoad() {